Maree Teesson: Awards and recognition

 In recognition of her achievements in education, research and mentoring, Teesson received the 2013 UNSW Faculty of Medicine Dean's Award for Outstanding Achievement.

 Teesson went on to win the 2014 University of Technology, Sydney Eureka Prize for Outstanding Mentor of Young Researchers for her achievements in fostering and developing her teams, as well as reaching out to more than 20,000 Australian high-school students with online programs that focus on preventing alcohol and drug related harm.

 In 2014, she was named by the Australian Financial Review as one of the "100 Women of Influence" in the Innovation category.
 In 2015 she was presented with the Society for Mental Health Research Oration Award for her rise to prominence within the Australian and New Zealand psychiatric research community.

 On Australia Day 2018, she was appointed a Companion of the Order of Australia for eminent service to medicine, particularly to the prevention and treatment of substance use disorders, as a researcher and author, to innovative mental health policy development, to education, and as a role model for young researchers.
 Teesson has written extensively on mental health after lockdown.

+She won the University of Sydney Eureka Prize for Leadership in Science in the 2026 Eureka Prizes.